2022 HDF5 Release Schedule

 Dana Robinson (Email)

 Hi everyone!
-I’m Dana Robinson and I’m the Interim Director of Engineering at The HDF Group.
+I’m Dana Robinson and I’m the Director of Engineering at The HDF Group.
 I’ve been with the company since 2009 so many of you may already know me.
 In an effort to increase transparency at The HDF Group, I’m going to try to blog more frequently so that everyone is more aware of what’s going on at the company and with our products.

 Today I’d like to talk about our upcoming release schedule.
 As some of you may already have noticed, we now post the current HDF5 release schedule in the README.md document in the project’s root on GitHub.
 I’ll update this as circumstances change so it always reflects our current thinking.